The constructive Kan-Quillen model structure: two new proofs: The model structure via the equivalence extension property

-In the remaining cases, it is convenient to improve fibration extension to \emph{structured fibration extension}.
+In the remaining two cases, it is convenient to improve fibration extension to \emph{structured fibration extension}.
 Recall that a fibration is a map together with a choice of lifts against horn inclusions; recall also the notion of structure morphism of fibrations from \cref{sec:ssets}.
 In any fibration extension square~\eqref{fibration-extension-square}, also the upper horizontal map is a cofibration by \cref{pullback-of-cofibrations}, hence the horizontal maps are levelwise decidable.
 Using \cref{aligning-structured-fibrations}, we can choose lifts for the right map such that the square becomes a structure morphism of fibrations.
-We note finally that the colimits in question are all Kampen (since cofibrations are monomorphisms).
+We note finally that the colimits in question are all van Kampen (since cofibrations are monomorphisms).

-For a coproduct of cofibrations $A_s \to B_s$, we pull the given fibration with target $\bigcoprod_s A_s$ back to each $A_s$, extend for each $s$ along $A_s \to B_s$, and then take the coproduct of the resulting fibrations.
-This is a fibration by \cref{van-kampen-colim-of-structured-fibrations} of \cref{colim-of-structured-fibrations} (using the forward direction of the van Kampen property) and pulls back to the given fibration (using both directions of the van Kampen property).

-For a pushout $A' \cto B'$ of a cofibration $A \cto B$, given a fibration $X' \fto A'$, we first pull it back to a fibration $X \fto A$ (using \cref{cofibrant-finite-limits} for cofibrancy of $X$).
+For a pushout $A' \cto B'$ of a cofibration $A \cto B$, consider a fibration $X' \fto A'$.
+We first pull it back to a fibration $X \fto A$ (using \cref{cofibrant-finite-limits} for cofibrancy of $X$).
 Note that the canonically induced choice of lifts for $X \fto A$ makes this pullback square into a structure morphism of fibrations.
 We then use structured fibration extension along $A \to B$ to produce a fibration $Y \fto B$.
 Finally, we take the pushout of all three fibrations.
-This is is a fibration by \cref{van-kampen-colim-of-structured-fibrations} of \cref{colim-of-structured-fibrations} and pulls back to the given fibration (both using the forward direction of the van Kampen property).
+Since the given pushout is van Kampen, this map pulls back to the individual fibrations.
+So it is a fibration by \cref{van-kampen-colim-of-structured-fibrations} of \cref{colim-of-structured-fibrations}.

-For a sequential colimit of cofibrations $A_0 \cto A_1 \cto \ldots$, given a fibration with target $A_0$, we recursively use structured fibration extension to produce a fibration with target $A_k$ for each $k$ and then take the sequential colimit of the resulting fibrations.
-It is a fibration by \cref{van-kampen-colim-of-structured-fibrations} of \cref{colim-of-structured-fibrations} and pulls back to the given fibration (both using the forward direction of the van Kampen property).
+For a sequential colimit of cofibrations $A_0 \cto A_1 \cto \ldots$, consider a fibration with target $A_0$.
+We recursively use structured fibration extension to produce a fibration with target $A_k$ for each $k$ and then take the sequential colimit of the resulting fibrations.
+Since the given sequential colimit is van Kampen, this map pulls back to the fibration over $A_k$ for each $k$.
+So it is a fibration by \cref{van-kampen-colim-of-structured-fibrations} of \cref{colim-of-structured-fibrations}.